Panch Pokhari Trek

 Drop you in Kathmandu International Airport onward your final destination and our trip ends.
 Wish you your wonderful journey.

-This trek is available now on USD 1,399 per person is standard trek price on double occupancy basis.
-In this price, we offer you Tourist Standard accommodation in Thamel, Kathmandu and of course the trip price will vary according to group size.
+Hike to Panchpokhari is available now on USD 1,350 per person is standard trek price on double occupancy basis.
+At this price, we offer you Tourist Standard accommodation in Thamel, Kathmandu, and of course, the trip price will vary according to group size.

 Panch pokhari trek cost exclude :